 Both moving house and relocating to Spain can be expensive, so many Spanish homeowners look for ways that they can reduce their expenses when they arrive in the country.
 One of these bills that you may be able to reduce is your IBI tax (also known as property tax or council tax) which can vary wildly from province to province, and is charged annually.
-Here’s everything you need to know about IBI property tax, and the potential reductions you can secure:
+Here’s everything you need to know about IBI property tax, and the potential reductions you can secure while you're searching for that dream property in Spain.

 What is IBI Property Tax?